The Cosmological Simulation Code OpenGadget3 -- Implementation of Meshless Finite Mass: Effect of the Riemann solver

 \section{Effect of the Riemann solver}

-In \textsc{OpenGadget3} we use an exact, iterative Riemann solver by default.
+In \textsc{OpenGadget3} we use an exact, iterative Riemann solver \citep{Toro2009} by default.
 This is however, computationally expensive as up to eight iterations are used to get close to the exact solution.
-An alternative is using approximate Riemann solvers, where we implemented a Roe solver, the HLL solver, and the HLLC and HLLE solver.
+An alternative is using approximate Riemann solvers, where we implemented a Roe solver \citep{Roe1981}, the HLL solver \citep{Toro2009}, and the HLLC \citep{Toro2009} solver.

-While these are faster by up to $20$~per cent for problems dominated by hydrodynamical calculations such as the shock tube, the effect becomes less important when using gravity and possibly even more extensions in cosmological applications.
-Already for the hydrostatic sphere, there is no significant difference in runtime.
-For the HLLC solver, there is even a slight increase in runtime due to differences in the precise evolution, making the gravity calculation more expensive.
+The strongest effect in runtime is present for strong shocks, where we find an speedup of up to $20$~per cent in total.
+For more smooth problems, where less iterations of the exact solver are necessary, the speedup for the calculation of the fluxes itself is $20$~per cent, resulting on an overall speedup of only up to $9$~per cent for such problems dominated by hydrodynamical calculations.
+The effect becomes less important when using gravity and possibly even more extensions in cosmological applications.
+Already for the hydrostatic sphere, there is no significant difference in runtime, or even a slight increase.

-In addition, the Riemann solver leads to changes in the precise evolution as it introduces numerical diffusivity, visible in density and internal energy changes for the hydrostatic sphere, shown in Fig.~\ref{fig:riemann}.
+As the Riemann solver introduces numerical diffusivity, the evolution will be different.
+This can be seen in various test problems, such as the Rayleigh-Taylor instability, shown in Fig.~\ref{fig:riemann_rt}.

-As discussed in Sec.~\ref{sec:sphere}, also the exact Riemann solver leads to some numerical diffusivity.
-The change in internal energy is however even stronger for the alternative approximate Riemann solvers.
-While the HLL Riemann solver produces results close to the exact one, it is also the most unstable one, such that a large fraction of the calculation is actually done using the exact solver.
-The Roe Riemann solver shows a slightly stronger change in the hydrostatic density and internal energy profile, indicating a higher diffusivity, followed by the HLLC Riemann solver.
+While the instability evolved using the exact Riemann solver shows the most prominent secondary instabilities, closely followed by the Roe solver and the HLLC solver, the HLL Riemann solver leads to a suppression of any asymmetries in the final shape of the instability.
+This is a result of the additional numerical diffusivity introduced by the Riemann solver, as discussed in Sec.~\ref{sec:sphere}.

 While for specific problems these alternative solvers could lead to faster results, we in general use the most accurate exact Riemann solver.
 The increase in runtime is compensated by the gain in accuracy.